Documentation Revision Date: 2019-08-01

 ATom makes global-scale measurements of the chemistry of the atmosphere using the NASA DC-8 aircraft.
 Flights span the Pacific and Atlantic Oceans, nearly pole-to-pole, in continuous profiling mode, covering remote regions that receive long-range inputs of pollution from expanding industrial economies.
 The payload has proven instruments for in situ measurements of reactive and long-lived gases, diagnostic chemical tracers, and aerosol size, number, and composition, plus spectrally resolved solar radiation and meteorological parameters.

 Combining distributions of aerosols and reactive gases with long-lived GHGs and ODSs enables disentangling of the processes that regulate atmospheric chemistry: emissions, transport, cloud processes, and chemical transformations.
-ATom analyzes measurements using customized modeling tools to derive daily averaged chemical rates for key atmospheric processes and to critically evaluate Chemistry-Climate Models (CCMs).
+ATom analyzes measurements using customized modeling tools to derive daily averaged chemical rates for key atmospheric processes and to critically evaluate CCMs.
 ATom also differentiates between hypotheses for the formation and growth of aerosols over the remote oceans.

 High-Resolution (Time-of-Flight) Aerosol Mass Spectrometer (HR-AMS):